 Are you dating in your 30s as a woman?
-There is no dearth of people who are in their 30s and not married.
-Selena Gomez is one of them.
-Dating experiences are always unpredictable but the search for Mr. Right comes with its own set of challenges as you enter a new decade in life.
-For instance, in your high school and 20s, dating may be all about fun and games even as you focus on building your professional life.
-However, dating in your 30s as a woman might take a slightly more serious turn.
+Dating experiences are always unpredictable but the search for the right partner comes with its own set of challenges as you enter a new decade in life.
+For instance, when you talk about dating in your 20s vs 30s, the younger you are, the more casually you may handle your dating experiences.
+However, dating at 30 as a woman can take a different turn.

-We’re here to guide you on the journey of dating in your 30s as a woman, with a lowdown on the potential challenges you need to brace for, in consultation with emotional wellness and mindfulness coach Pooja Priyamvada (certified in Psychological and Mental Health First Aid from Johns Hopkins Bloomberg School of Public Health and the University of Sydney), who specializes in counseling for extramarital affairs, breakups, separation, grief and loss, to name a few.
+And as you navigate this turn, we are here to help you, in consultation with emotional wellness and mindfulness coach Pooja Priyamvada (certified in Psychological and Mental Health First Aid from Johns Hopkins Bloomberg School of Public Health and the University of Sydney), who specializes in counseling for extramarital affairs, breakups, separation, grief, and loss.

 Is Dating Harder In Your 30s?

-Some of the women dating in their 30s that I know have already gone through a painful divorce.
-Maybe you just got out of an unhappy marriage and are trying to get back to the dating game.
-Wondering if you made the right decision?
-Pooja points out, “Staying in an unhappy marriage can lead to debilitating anxiety and depression.
-Divorce is a taboo but there is nothing shameful about it.
-It shows you are a courageous person to face the facts of a relationship and call it quits, this must be a matter of pride rather than shame.”
-Some challenges that come along when you are dating in your 30s as a woman:
+On this, Pooja says, “Staying in an unhappy marriage can lead to debilitating anxiety and depression.
+Divorce is taboo but there is nothing shameful about it.
+It shows you are courageous enough to face the facts of a relationship and call it quits, this must be a matter of pride rather than shame.”
+Some of the other challenges you may face when dating in your 30s as a woman are: